Chapter 11: Visual Messaging

 • Treat the infographic as visual journalism: no factual or grammatical errors and be sure to include proper citation of all included information

 There are many potential infographic angles and messages based on the same pool of information.
-Both infographics below are about the Oscars, but they send different messages and so select different facts to support that message.
+Both infographics below are about the Olympics, but they send different messages and so select different facts and visuals to support each message.

 License